 If you missed previous weeks…

-*Another note: Busabout graciously provided me with a discounted Classic Balkan Trek tour, and the Slovenian and Bled tourist boards helped host me in both Ljubljana and Bled.
+*Note: Busabout graciously provided me with a discounted Classic Balkan Trek tour, and the Slovenian and Bled tourist boards helped host me in both Ljubljana and Bled.
 But all opinions, as always, are entirely my own.